resbaz/spartan-hpc-docs/docs/index.md

 ## Spartan Daily Weather Report (20180501)

-* Utilisation of /projects at 78%, and /home is at 83%
+* Utilisation of /projects at 79%, and /home is at 89%
 * Spartan is very busy; physical and cloud partitions close to fully allocated.
-Over 1200 jobs in the queue.
+Over 1700 jobs in the queue.
-* Lots of cloud nodes out (96), mainly due to qh2-uom migration
+* Lots of cloud nodes out (78), mainly due to qh2-uom migration
-* Lots of gpgpu nodes out (47), mainly due to recabling
+* All gpgpu nodes out (68), due to recabling
+* GPGPU partition is down.

 ## Getting Help